- Arts and Design»

 Books for Beginners through Masters

 Speaking of teaching, one excellent free teaching resource I have found comes from the Cooperative Extension Service at Utah State University: The 4-H Crocheting Handbook.
 This wonderful pdf book reminds me of the excellent 4-H manuals I grew up with in Indiana, thanks to Purdue's Extension Office.
+Have students download and print a copy before your first class.

 I reviewed an advance copy of this book, now available in paperback and Kindle formats.
 I have never seen such clear illustrations in a how-to-crochet book before.
+Every stitch is shown in detail, with great clarity.

 More Excellent Crochet Patterns